 For the Tumut 3 Project the construction of Jounama Dam was completed in 1968 so that the storage of water in Blowering Dam could commence.
-Work is under way on the remaining sections of the Tumut 3 Project, and the six units in the power station are scheduled to be brought into service progressively from 1972 to 1974.
+Talbingo Dam was completed in October 1970 and Tumut 3 Power Station was officially opened in October 1972 with two generators in operation.
+The succeeding four generators will be brought into service to achieve full operation in 1974.